pyrmont/testament/api.md

 The `assert-thrown` macro provides a mechanism for creating an assertion that an expression throws an error.

-An optional `note` can be included that will be used in any failure report to identify the assertion.
+An optional `note` can be included that will be used in any failure result to identify the assertion.
 If no `note` is provided, the form `thrown? expr` is used.

-[3]: src/testament.janet#L219
+[3]: src/testament.janet#L278

 ## testament/assert-thrown-message